annotation/text-fabric/tf/docs/about/displaydesign.md

 [BHSA](https://github.com/ETCBC/bhsa), the usual sequence of division is: sentence, sentence atom, clause, clause atom, phrase, phrase atom word.
 Look at the middle clause.
 It coincides with its clause atom, phrase and phrase atom.
-Without ranking information, Text-Fabric cannot know which of these is the outer node and which the inner node.
+Without ranking information, TF cannot know which of these is the outer node and which the inner node.
-Text-Fabric has computed this information when it loaded the corpus for the first time, based on the average size of nodes.
+TF has computed this information when it loaded the corpus for the first time, based on the average size of nodes.
 It is also possible that the corpus designer has overridden this by an explicit ranking in the settings of the corpus app.